-We decided pacemaker lead removal by surgical treatment due to the risk of obstruction to main stem of pulmonary artery.
-The electrodes were removed directly by sternotomy with cardiopulmonary bypass.
-This approach was decided on the basis of vegetations size.
+We decided pacemaker lead removal by surgical treatment for the risk of obstruction to main stem of pulmonary artery.
+The electrodes were removed directly by sternotomy with extracorporeal circulation: This approach was decided on the basis of vegetations size.
 During surgery, simple pull back of the electrodes from the right atrium did not allowed the complete extraction, requiring a simultaneous percutaneous procedure.
 During surgery we corroborated that ventricular lead was placed on the left side of the heart through an atrial septal defect, closed with a patch of autologous pericardium (Figure 1).

-The node disease was characterized by the diagnosis of arrhythmia.
+The diagnosis of the arritmia was node disease.
 Blood and leads cultures were both negative.
-Ten days after surgery, a new device was placed transvenously on the opposite side and the patient was discharge from hospital on outpatient parenteral antibiotic therapy, with 6 weeks of treatment.
-Currently, the patient presents a good clinical status and has no evidence of relapses.
+Ten days after the surgery, a new device was placed transvenous on the opposite side and he was discharge to his home on outpatient parenteral antibiotic therapy, completed 6 weeks of treatment.
+Currently, the patient has a good clinical status and has no evidence of relapses.